influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 To visualize the time in state, see the [Mosaic visualization](#mosaic-visualization).

-To calculate the percentage of time machines in a production line spend in each state:
+**To calculate the percentage of time a machine spends in each state**

 1. Import the [`contrib/tomhollingworth/events` package](/{{< latest "flux" >}}/stdlib/contrib/tomhollingworth/events/).
 1. Query the `state` field.